wombleton/gitlaw-nz/acts/M/Maritime Transport Act 1994.md

     *   (c) where the person is a holder of a maritime document or marine protection document, by serving it by post on that person at his or her last address for service provided under [section 35][52] or [section 269][360].

-    (3) For the purposes of the [Summary Proceedings Act 1957][867], an infringement notice sent to a person by post under paragraph (b) or paragraph (c) of subsection (2) shall be deemed to have been served on the person when it would have been delivered in the ordinary course of post.
+    (3) An infringement notice sent to a person by post under paragraph (b) or paragraph (c) of subsection (2) shall be deemed to have been served on the person when it would have been delivered in the ordinary course of post.

     (4) Every infringement notice shall be in the prescribed form and shall contain the following particulars: